iTwin/itwinjs-core/docs/core/learning/backend/ManagingActivityLoggingContext.md

 Note that a Promise-returning method is any method that returns a Promise, whether or not it is declared with the `async` keyword.

+## RpcInterface implementation methods

-There is one exception to the above rule.
+There is one exception to the above rule for Promise-returning functions.
 An [RpcInterface implementation method](../RpcInterface.md#server-implementation) does not take a ActivityLoggingContext object as an argument.
 Instead, it must obtain the ActivityLoggingContext by calling [ActivityLoggingContext.current]($bentleyjs-core).
-An RcpInterface implementation method must follow all of the other the rules listed above.
-Other kinds of async functions must not call ActivityLoggingContext.current.
+An RcpInterface implementation method must follow all of the other rules listed above.

 ## Callbacks to asynchronous functions
 Examples of asynchronous functions that invoke callbacks are: